yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

     "./lto2.png"
     >}}

-We originally wanted to enforce x86-64-v3 to get an even bigger performance boost as well as to ensure a proper level performance, as any CPU lacking AVX, AVX2, and in particular, FMA, will be ***very*** slow, no matter its clock speed or core count.
+We originally wanted to enforce x86-64-v3 to get an even bigger performance boost, as well as to ensure a minimum level of performance, as any CPU lacking AVX, AVX2, and in particular, FMA, will be ***very*** slow, no matter its clock speed or core count.

-No, that 8 cores Ivy Bridge Xeon you bought for 20 USD is not fast for this task.
+Yes, that means the 8 core Ivy Bridge Xeon you bought for 20 bucks is *not* fast enough for this task.

-The problem is that doing so would leave close to 9% of the user base out of support, according to our telemetry.
+The problem, however, is that doing so would leave close to 9% of the user base out of support, according to our telemetry.
-That many users is a considerable number, so we decided to wait more for this change.
+That many users is a considerable number, so we've decided to wait until more users adopt more modern CPUs before implementing this change.
-We’ll reevaluate enforcing x86-64-v3 in the future once OpenGL eventually ends up in the chopping block too.
+We’ll re-evaluate enforcing x86-64-v3 in the future once OpenGL eventually ends up on the chopping block as well.

 While this change would also apply for Windows, MSVC is not flexible enough to let us build for x86-64-v2, it either supports SSE2, or jumps straight to the first AVX.
 Dynarmic already manually uses x86-64-v2 extensions, so any CPU lacking SSE4.2 is considered unstable regardless of the OS in use.

 x86-64-v4 will not be an option for many years, mainly because Intel can’t decide if AVX-512, made by themselves, is something that their users should be allowed to actually use.

-If an old-school user is so strongly set on running yuzu on decades old CPUs, the Flatpak builds are still generic, or there’s always the option of building yuzu manually, setting any requirements.
+If an old-school user is so strongly set on running yuzu on decades old CPUs, the Flatpak builds are still generic, or there’s always the option of building yuzu manually, allowing you to configure any requirements.

 ## New Joy-Con driver and other input improvements

 [german77](https://github.com/german77) has done it again, giving us an amazing Christmas gift, a {{< gh-hovercard "9492" "new input driver for Nintendo controllers!" >}}
 This is an in-house development that doesn’t rely on SDL, so it gives us much more freedom to add features that weren’t previously available.

-The basics are covered, Single and Dual Joy-Con modes are available, Pro Controller is supported, button, stick, motion mapping works the same as before.
+The basics are covered.
+Single and Dual Joy-Con modes are available, Pro Controllers are supported, button, stick, motion mapping works the same as before.
-But the good part starts here, here’s all the new stuff added:
+But that's not exciting, here’s all the new stuff that was added:

-When opening up yuzu, the player LEDs will do a blinking pattern to signal that the emulator has taken control.
+* When launching yuzu, the controller player LEDs will show a blinking pattern to signal that the emulator has taken control.
 Once you’re in game, the LEDs will reflect the player number.
-HD Rumble is fully implemented now, without differences compared to native pairings.
+* HD Rumble is fully implemented now, complete parity to pairing natively.
-The emulator can now automatically select between automatic and custom calibration profiles, avoiding stick drifting (as much as the Joy-Con can physically do, we can’t fix Nintendo’s problems) and providing much more accurate motion.
+* The emulator can now automatically select between automatic and custom calibration profiles, avoiding stick drift (as much as the Joy-Con can physically do, we can’t fix Nintendo’s problems) and providing much more accurate motion.
-Colour reading is added, now the actual colour of the controller is reflected in the UI and in games, just like on Switch.
+* Colour reading is added, now the actual colour of the controller is reflected in the UI and in games, just like on Switch.
-Amiibos can now be loaded with the Joy-Con just like you do on the Switch.
+* Amiibos can now be loaded with the Joy-Con just like you do on the Switch.
-The Ring Controller is now fully supported, no need for external programs.
+* The Ring Controller is now fully supported, no need for external programs.
-Preliminary support for the IR camera is done, games like `Night Vision`, `Game Builder Garage`, and `Nintendo Labo` can make use of this neat feature at the base of the right Joy-Con.
+* Preliminary support for the IR camera is done, games like `Night Vision`, `Game Builder Garage`, and `Nintendo Labo` can make use of this neat feature at the base of the right Joy-Con.

-All this extra accuracy adds a problem we didn’t usually face before, PC Bluetooth connections are very easy to saturate, especially on cheaper/Intel BT chipsets or areas with tons of interference.
+All this extra accuracy highlights a problem we didn’t often face before: PC Bluetooth connections are very easy to saturate.
+Cheaper/Intel bluetooth chipsets or areas with tons of interference are especially prone to this.
-For this reason, HD Rumble can potentially cause lag issues, depending on the user’s specific system.
+For this reason, HD Rumble can potentially cause lag depending on the user’s specific circumstances.
 We recommend unmapping/disabling rumble in those cases.

-Speaking of saturation, the IR camera may be slow in some games, the reason is that we currently implement only the image transfer mode, which saves 320x240 pictures.
+Speaking of saturation, the IR camera may be slow in some games.
+The reason being that we currently implement only the image transfer mode, which saves 320x240 pictures.
 Some games prefer faster framerates at the cost of resolution, going as low as 40x30.
-Once all modes are added in, the choppy framerate will go away.
+Once all modes are added in, the choppy framerate will disappear.

 Amiibo data writing is a work in progress.

-Incredible input improvements don’t intend to end there.
+german77's desire for incredible input improvements doesn't end there.

-german77 implemented the {{< gh-hovercard "9369" "`mifare` service," >}} letting games read and write plain mifare tags.
+german77 implemented the {{< gh-hovercard "9369" "`mifare` service," >}} allowing games read and write plain mifare tags.
 Games like `Skylanders Imaginators` make use of this feature.
-The only thing lacking is support for encrypted read and writes.
+The only feature lacking is support for encrypted read and writes.

 {{< imgs
 	"./sky.png| Tagging!
 (Skylanders Imaginators)"
   >}}

-Speaking of SDL, a recent update broke the way it handled the GUID, the identifier of several controllers, including the integrated Steam Deck ones, causing many annoyances for Deck users.
+Speaking of SDL, a recent update broke the way it handled the GUID, the identifier of several controllers, including the one integrated into the Steam Deck, causing many annoyances for Deck users.
 So, with no alternative on hand, german77 had to implement a {{< gh-hovercard "9404" "custom filter" >}} to solve the issue.

 And lastly, as a very important quality of life change, german77 made the {{< gh-hovercard "9495" "input device list refresh automatically," >}} ensuring that yuzu detects controllers without the need for manual intervention.